GAndriano/rockPaperScissors/README.md

 # rockPaperScissors
-Rock Paper Scissors game via JavaScript
+Rock Paper Scissors game using HTML, CSS, and Javascript.